 Easing into Residency: Transition Tips

-As you prepare to take the next step in your medical career, these suggestions can help you address important issues and help you transition from medical school to residency.
+While you are looking forward to this next step in your medical career, you may also be experiencing mixed feelings of excitement as well as trepidation about the decisions that you must make in a short period of time.
+The following suggestions are provided to help you address important issues and to help you transition from medical school to residency.

 Should You Consolidate?